jwplayer/applicaster-docs/index.md

 This playbook is complementary to the standard [JW Player documentation](https://marcovandeveen.github.io/jwp-applicaster-docs/reference/jw-docs.html) and [Applicaster documentation](https://marcovandeveen.github.io/jwp-applicaster-docs/reference/applicaster-docs.html).

 ## Contributing
-Issues, questions and pull requests are welcome on [GitHub](https://github.com/marcovandeveen/jwp-applicaster-docs)
+Issues, questions, and pull requests are welcome on [GitHub](https://github.com/marcovandeveen/jwp-applicaster-docs)

 ### Changing a page
 1. Click the link `Edit this page on GitHub` link in the bottom of the page